 Beach Highway intersects U.S. 113 (Dupont Boulevard) just west of Ellendale.
 SR 16 follows Main Street through the incorporated town to Milton Ellendale Highway.
 The state route bends southeast across forest land to Saw Mill Road, where it resumes an eastward heading to Milton.
 SR 5 Alt accompanies the route between SR 30 (Isaacs Road) and SR 5 (Union Street) at the north end of town.

 East from Milton, SR 16 curves northerly along Broadkill Road to intersect SR 1 (Coastal Highway) in 2.3 miles, where an interchange will be built in 2020.
 The state route spurs east 3.90 miles from there along Broadkill Neck to Prime Hook National Wildlife Refuge to end at Broadkill Beach on Delaware Bay.

-The course of Delaware 16 is vastly unchanged since 1936.
+The course of SR 16 is vastly unchanged since 1936.
 Broadkill Road east of Coastal Highway was not paved until after 1939.

 - 3,595 - Maryland line to Sussex County line

 - 5,242 - Railroad Avenue to U.S. 13